Evnne: 2023–2025: Debut with Target: Me, Un: Seen, Ride or Die, Hot Mess, Love Anecdote(s), re-organization

 On August 16, 2023, it was announced that Evnne would make their debut on September 19, with the EP Target: Me and its lead single "Trouble".
 The group released their second EP Un: Seen on January 22, 2024.
 The EP's lead single "Ugly" won the group's first music show win on Show Champion on January 31.
 Evnne released their third EP Ride or Die on June 17, 2024 with the lead single "Badder Love".
 On September 7, 2024, at the 7th The Fact Music Awards, Evnne won the Global Hot Trend Award, together with another group, N.SSign.
 Evnne released their fourth EP entitled Hot Mess on February 10, 2025 and their fifth EP, Love Anecdote(s), on August 4, 2025.

+On December 8, Jellyfish announced that members Yoo Seung-eon and Ji Yun-seo will leave the group after the expiry of their contracts with the company on December 31, and return to their parent company YH Entertainment, while the remaining 5 members signed exclusive contracts with Jellyfish and will continue their group activities permanently in 2026.

+2026–present: Five-member redebut with Backtalk

+Evnne released their first single album, Backtalk, on April 20, 2026, marking their first release as a five-member group.
+All members co-wrote the title track.
+The track gained attention for lyrics referencing their time on Boys Planet, as well as the various entertainment companies that the members have worked under.